school-brainhack/school-brainhack.github.io/content/en/project/BLUP_Brain-Learning-Unicorn-Project/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

 summary: "Can a model predict the genetic profile of an individual based on brain regions volumes?
-There is growing evidence suggesting that genetic varations formally associated to neurodevelopmental disorders have significant effects on brain structures.
+There is growing evidence suggesting that genetic variations formally associated to neurodevelopmental disorders have significant effects on brain structures.
 In this project, the performance of three classifiers will be compared when predicting the genetic status of individuals from brain region volumes in a highly imbalanced dataset (UK BioBank cohort)."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.